 Chronic Decision Fatigue

 You are making hundreds of micro-decisions daily.
 What to respond to, what to prioritise, what to let slide.
 A meta-analysis from the National Centre for Biotechnology Information confirms that decision fatigue reduces impulse control and cognitive flexibility.
-It increases irritability and diminishes resilience under pressure (PMC6119549).
+It increases irritability and diminishes resilience under pressure (PMC6119549). his is especially common for executives in London balancing intense workloads.

 Constant Emotional Containment